uneeb125/obsidian-notes/5th Semester/Notes/POM/CH3 Managing in a Global Environment.md

 ## Rights sale
 ### Licensing
 - A specific product rights are sold
-- Little control over the licensee.
+- Little control over the licensee
-- No support outside of selling the intellectual property.
+- No support outside of selling the intellectual property
 ### Franchising
 - Rights to the name and likeness are sold
-- Franchisee must adhere to the guidelines provided by the franchiser.
+- Franchisee must adhere to the guidelines provided by the franchiser
--
+- Franchiser provides ongoing support, training and marketing assist